Connection times in large ad-hoc mobile networks: Introduction and main results

 \subsection{Discussion}

-\subsubsection{Does the limit in \eqref{taulimit} exist?}
+\subsubsection{Does the limit in \texorpdfstring{ \eqref{taulimit}}{()} exist?}

-Certainly, one expects that, in many cases, $\tau_T^{\ssup \geq}$ and $\tau_T^{\ssup >}$ should coincide almost surely and in \eqref{taulimit} one should have a limit.
-This is certainly true under many additional abstract conditions, like requiring that connection within $\{f_s\geq \lambda^{\ssup{\rm cr}}(R)\}$ implies connection within $\{f_s > \lambda^{\ssup{\rm cr}}(R)\}$ for almost all pairs of points, e.g. Sufficient conditions like that are certainly easy to check in many explicit situations, where the structure of the connectivity landscape given by the density $f_s$ is easy to control.
-However, it is difficult to give a satisfactory sufficient condition that is both reasonably general and reasonably explicit, and therefore we abstained from that.
+Certainly, one expects that, in many cases, $\tau_T^{\ssup \geq}$ and $\tau_T^{\ssup>}$ should coincide almost surely and in~\eqref{taulimit} one should have a limit.
+This is certainly true under many additional abstract conditions.
+However, it is difficult to give a satisfactory sufficient condition that is both reasonably general and reasonably explicit and, therefore, we abstained from that.
+Let us indicate where the difficulties lie.